 Lancashire’s three Anglican Bishops have issued their annual Christmas messages after what has been a difficult and challenging year for the County.

-This page features the Christmas message from the Bishop of Lancaster, Rt Rev Dr Jill Duff.
+This page features the Christmas message from the Bishop of Blackburn, Rt Rev Julian Henderson.

-Bishop Jill's message is also available to read below on this page and to view and share on social media now via YouTube.
-Click above.
+Bishop Julian's message is also available to view and share on social media now via YouTube - also click the embedded video above.

 Below you will also find a downloadable Word file and pdf file of the message.